To make the process of your handling your complaint as efficient as possible, we propose the following:

 - affect the business decisions of a credit institution;

 - affect bilateral or contractual relationships between a credit institution and a consumer;

 - intervene or decide on disputes between a credit institution and a consumer;

-The CNB is not responsible for handling individual consumer complaints but it takes them into account when performing its supervisory roles.
+The Croatian National Bank is not responsible for handling individual consumer complaints but it takes them into account when performing its supervisory roles.
 In this context, consumer complaints are an important source of information on business practices of credit institutions and elements of contractual relationships that need to be looked into when performing supervision.